Categories

 SUMMARY:

 Upon their discreet escape to South America, the final fates of Cassidy, Longabaugh, and Etta Place still remain murky.
-As Clavin acknowledges, the trio shares a lingering Old West enigma that present-day forensics has no certain answers for.
+As Clavin acknowledges, the notorious trio shares a lingering Old West enigma that present-day forensics has no certain answers for.

 Note: This title is available digitally and as an audiobook.
-Presumably, Bandit Heaven will be re-released in paperback form at some later date.
+Presumably, Bandit Heaven will be re-released in paperback at some later date.

 REVIEW:

 The only caveat is a heads-up for the squeamish: specifically, Clavin discusses the macabre use of bandit George Parrott’s remains – though true, it’s wincing to read.
 The author, otherwise, doesn’t delve much into grisly details (i.e. the brutal demise of ex-Wild Bunch desperado Ben Kilpatrick is mentioned but not elaborated upon).
-Instead, as with his other works, Clavin wisely lets the history speak for itself – along with his knack for well-played sarcasm.
+Instead, as with his other works, Clavin wisely lets the history speak for itself – along with his knack for well-played jibes.

 For armchair historians (older teens and up), Bandit Heaven delivers a contemporary Old West history lesson well worth taking for a ride.